-QUESTION: Which is stronger in your life - faith or fear?
+QUESTION: Which has the strongest position in your life - faith or fear?

 God never promised Christians freedom from fear or immunity from trouble.
 Nor are we assured that every day will be filled with sunshine and smiling flowers.
 But He did promise His presence and power.